-For 2023, we expect our strategy to continue to primarily focus on costs and customer experience to further strengthen our company, enable resilience and deliver stakeholder value.
-To execute our strategy, we expect to leverage marketing and technology, increase the electric vehicles in our fleet, and invest in related infrastructure.
+For 2024, we expect our strategy to continue to primarily focus on costs and customer experience to further strengthen our company, maximize profitability and deliver stakeholder value.
+To execute our strategy, we expect to continue to leverage marketing and technology, and invest in infrastructure to support our business.